-11 STATUTORY OFFICERS
+12 STATUTORY OFFICERS

-11.1 Management Structure
+12.1 Management Structure

-- (a) General The Authority may appoint such staff (officers) as it considers necessary to carry out its functions. - (b) Statutory Officers The Authority has appointed the following Statutory Officers: - (i) Head of Paid Service (known within the Authority as the Director) appointed under section 4(1) of the Local Government and Housing Act 1989). - (ii) Chief Finance Officer (known within the Authority as the Assistant Director Resources, and the officer responsible for the proper administration of the Authority's financial affairs under section 73 of the Local Government Act 1985).

-- (iii) Monitoring Officer (known within the Authority as the Head of Governance and the officer appointed under section 5 of the Local Government and Housing Act 1989). - (iv) Clerk (officer appointed under section 34(8) of the Local Government Act 1985).
+- (a) General The Authority may appoint such staff (officers) as it considers necessary to carry out its functions. - (b) Statutory Officers The Authority has appointed the following Statutory Officers: - (i) Head of Paid Service (known within the Authority as the Director) appointed under section 4(1) of the Local Government and Housing Act 1989). - (ii) Chief Finance Officer (known within the Authority as the Assistant Director Resources, and the officer responsible for the proper administration of the Authority's financial affairs under section 73 of the Local Government Act 1985). - (iii) Monitoring Officer (known within the Authority as the Head of Governance and Corporate Services and the officer appointed under section 5 of the Local Government and Housing Act 1989). - (iv) Clerk (officer appointed under section 34(8) of the Local Government Act 1985).
+This role to be carried out by the Director.

-11.2 Functions of the Head of Paid Service (the Director)
+12.2 Functions of the Head of Paid Service (the Director)